thehaseebshah/garden/content/Public Rulebook/Current Rules.md

     6. If due to an unforeseen circumstance a Pomo is missed and the unforeseen circumstance is gone now, we will be given 30 or 60 mins of buffer time (depending on the type of unforeseen circumstance) and then we will be able to continue the current Pomo, and it will be considered complete along with the previous ones.
     7. _**Unforeseen Circumstances:**_
         1. Unexpected travelling counts, but only 30 mins in the case of short travels, and 1 hour in the case of long travels are discounted before arrival time and after departure time.
 This rule can't be misused.
 This excuse needs to be verified based on UP Rule.
         2. Not having the morning alarm ring counts, and this is resolved when you are awake.
 Messing with the alarm does not count.
+(Paused)
         3. Severe illness counts
         4. Nothing else counts except the above
     8. _**Planning Rules:**_